 - Where flags are used to mark a course, or any part of a course, runners moving inside them take the risk of being disqualified.

 - Runners assisted by pacing, either by physical or mechanical means, risk disqualification.

 - Any non-finishers who do not notify officials can be fined $20

 - All competitors are required to wear a race number so that it is visible on their front, for all races.
-Runners in main (handicapped) events are also required to wear a timing chip on their ankle or shoe.
-Runners are assigned a Club number and timing chip when they register.
+Runners are assigned a Club number when they register.

 - No prams, pets, skates are allowed.
 The Club strongly discourages he use of MP3 players for safety reasons and would urge all runners not to carry them when competing in Club races.

 - Members are not permitted to approach the handicapper with queries regarding handicaps before the commencement of the race but may discuss the matter with the handicapper after the race and presentation of prize money.

 - Volunteer members are very welcome and are requested to complete a registration form (no fee) for safety and insurance.